 the simple things, so that we are literally ‘earthed’.
 Breathing exercises, mindfulness, meditation and yoga can help to achieve this.

 Social is the link between you and others, and is all about sharing.
 It is vital to keep the social string in tune because it allows us to have open, two-way conversations and to strengthen relationships, whether with family, friends or a partner.
 You might be working hard on the other wellbeing strings, but social cannot be ignored.
 Life is better when it is experienced together.

 Are one or more of your strings feeling a little out of tune?
 Fear not!
-Our ‘Tune Up’ section on our app features some simple exercises and strategies to help you become more balanced.
+The ‘Tune-Up’ section on our app features some simple exercises and strategies to help you become more balanced.
 Enjoy the content, created for you by our community of Retuners.

 Retune promotes self-care by offering creative tools that improve and maintain mental wellbeing.
 One of our aims is to prevent poor mental health.
 However, there are certain situations that require immediate, professional, medical assistance.
 This is what we call a ‘snapped string’.
 Sometimes, when our mental wellbeing is under a lot of tension and stress or burns out from overuse, it can snap.
 When one string snaps in SCALES, all of the others immediately fall out of tune.

-Referred to as mental wellbeing in crisis, a snapped string can require immediate, serious help such as medication or therapy and, in some cases, hospitalisation.
+Referred to as mental wellbeing in crisis, a snapped string can require help from medication and/or therapy, and in some cases it can lead to hospitalisation.

 Retune works with excellent partners, including The NHS, The Hub of Hope, Shout and Samaritans.
 These organisations can help if you, or someone you know, is in crisis.